March 30, 2026 · By Denis N.

 The Situation

-Drawing from multiple reports, one can conclude that small and mid-sized business owners are losing significant time and money to operational waste they often cannot name, feel emotionally overwhelmed by the daily grind of running their businesses, and are increasingly experimenting with AI tools — often without first diagnosing the underlying process problems those tools are meant to solve.
+Drawing from multiple reports, one can conclude that small and mid-sized business owners are losing real time and money to operational waste they often cannot name, feel emotionally overwhelmed by the daily grind of running their businesses, and are increasingly experimenting with AI tools, often without first diagnosing the underlying process problems those tools are meant to solve.

 "Putting out one fire after another", "I can never get ahead because I'm always in crisis mode", "Overwhelmed", "Nothing happens unless I'm there", "I spend half my day on email" — this is how SMB owners typically describe their day.
 TIMWOODS is the framework that names what they're experiencing.